sgraine/marine-robotics-seminars/README.md

 Beverley Gorry is a PhD researcher at the QUT Centre for Robotics, where she focuses on using computer vision to enable reliable change detection in dynamic, unstructured underwater environments such as coral reefs.
 Her work brings together Visual Place Recognition (VPR) and Structure from Motion (SfM), with an emphasis on long-term, multi-session 3D reconstruction under substantial appearance change.

 ---

-Send me an email at sg.raine@qut.edu.au if you don't want to miss out on future seminars.

----

-### ✨ Past Speaker Bios & Abstracts

 #### **19/03/2026 — Dr Vincent Raoult, Griffith University**